Thomas-Gelf/icingaweb2-module-training/doc/extending-icinga-web-2.md

     icingacli help training hello
     icingacli training hello world --help

-The help command can be at the beginning or used at any point as a parameter with `--`.
+The `help` command can be used before the other arguments or at any point as a parameter with `--`.

 ## Task 2